-For the purposes of PROMOTIC system, it is more usefull to use the method: Pm.MessageBox.
+In the PROMOTIC system it is better to use the Pm.MessageBox method.

 vbOKOnly - Display OK button only